internalplatforms/internalplatforms.com/index.md

-## Internal Platforms products and teams
+## Internal Platform products and teams

 Since 2017, companies in the software industry are showing interest in building Internal Platforms applying product management concepts.